 Question: I am a single mom with two children; one is of driving age (16).
 I have two cars and want my son listed to be insured for both, but not as a primary driver.
 My insurer told me that I can’t be the primary driver on both cars because there are two drivers in the home.
 Is this true?
 The insurance premium this way is outrageous, what can I do?

-Answer: Most parents would agree with you that the cost to insure a teen driver is outrageous.
+Answer: Most parents would agree with you that the cost of car insurance for young drivers is outrageous.
 Unfortunately, insurance companies have the statistics to back up their reasoning for such rates – young drivers are high-risk drivers because the possibility of them being in an accident is very high.
-(See “What a teenager does to your car insurance rates”)

 And you’re correct; it doesn’t help your annual premiums that your licensed teenager is being listed as a primary driver on a car.

 While it may be frustrating that your teenager is listed as a primary driver, it is standard in the car insurance industry that each car in a household can have one, and only one, primary driver, unless there are more cars than drivers on a policy, and then all other drivers of the cars are listed as secondary or occasional drivers.
 The primary driver of a car is the person who uses it the most.

 Why insurance companies do this is because they assume that you will use one car more than the other and that the other licensed driver will then use the other car as his or her main vehicle.
 While this doesn’t always hold true in every household, it’s often the case – enough so that car insurance companies employ it as basic rule when issuing policies.

 One thing that you can do to try and help lower your car insurance rates is see if you can have a say in which car your teen is associated with as a primary driver.